TL;DR

 WiFi 6 has narrowed the gap, but Ethernet remains the best option when speed is a top priority.

-Which Has a Longer Range?
+Which Has A Longer Range?

 Ethernet connections don’t have a traditional “range.”
 A device is either plugged in or not, and the signal usually remains strong for up to 100 meters (about 328 feet) of cable length.